Be in the Know With These Mardi Gras Words

 Ball: a Mardi Gras ball is a special event parades host prior to rolling.
 They are similar to galas and often feature presentations of the royal court, dancing and costumes.

-Bacchus: is a parade that rolls the Sunday before Mardi Gras.
+Bacchus: a parade that rolls the Sunday before Mardi Gras.
 It's named after the Greek god of wine, often featuring grape related throws.
+Many parades are named after ancient gods.
 It's considered a super krewe due to its size and celebrity guests.

 Boeuf Gras: means "fat ox" in French.
 It's an ancient tradition of fattening a cow or ox for the town to eat before abstaining from meat during Lent.

-Doubloon: is a common Mardi Gras throw.
+Doubloon: a common Mardi Gras throw.
 They are large coins, usually made out of aluminum and painted flashy colors.
+Doubloons are perfect for collecting.

 Flambeaux: comes from the French word for "flame."
 Before the days of electricity, slaves or free men of color would carry these large torches in parades to provide light and warmth.